AbdeChk/AbdeChk/README.md

-- Exploring the intersection of data science and humanities.
+-  Interested in humanities and computing.

 <!---
 AbdeChk/AbdeChk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.